Robert Colescott: Teaching career

 Like many artists of his generation, Colescott maintained parallel careers as a committed and influential educator and painter.
 He moved to the Pacific Northwest after graduation from UC Berkeley and began teaching at Portland State University.
 He was on staff there from 1957 to 1966.
 In 1964 he took a sabbatical with a study grant from the American Research Center in Cairo, Egypt.
 He returned to Portland for a year but went back to Egypt as a visiting professor at the American University of Cairo from 1966 to 1967.
 When war broke out, he and his family (then-wife Sally Dennett and their son Dennett Colescott, born in Portland, Oregon in 1963) moved to Paris for three years.
 They returned to California in 1970 and he spent the next 15 years painting and teaching art at Cal State, Stanislaus, UC Berkeley and the San Francisco Art Institute.
 Colescott accepted a position as a visiting professor at the University of Arizona in Tucson in 1983, and joined the faculty in 1985.
 In 1990 he became the first art department faculty member to be honored with the title of Regents' Professor.

 Death

 Colescott died June 4, 2009, in Tucson, Arizona.

 Legacy

 On June 30, 2022, the New Museum in New York opened "Art and Race Matters: The Career of Robert Colescott," the first Manhattan retrospective of the artist's career in more than three decades.
+Venus Over Manhattan then showcased an exhibition titled "Robert Colescott: Women," which examined the artist's depiction of women throughout his career, featuring around thirty artworks made between 1955 and 1996.

 Personal life

-Colescott had a brother, Warrington Colescott Jr., of Hollandale, Wisconsin.; and five sons: Alex, Nick, Dennett, Daniel and Cooper.
+Colescott had an older brother, Warrington Colescott Jr., of Hollandale, Wisconsin.
+He was also the father to five sons: Alex, Nick, Dennett, Daniel and Cooper.
+During his time he was also married five separate times.